Incirlik Air Base Black History Month: Staff Sgt. Pierce-Westberry

-In celebration of Black History Month, we’ve asked African American Airmen from across the wing to share their stories and why they serve.

-Meet Staff Sgt.
-Chelsea Pierce-Westberry, the education and training manager for the 39th Force Support Squadron.
+Staff Sgt.
+Chelsea Pierce-Westberry is the education and training manager for the 39th Force Support Squadron at Incirlik Air Base, Turkey.
 She manages the commander’s education and training program by advising on unit and individual training progression.

-Pierce-Westberry chose to join the military because her father, uncles and grandfather served as well.

-“It feels like a privilege to not only serve in the Air Force, but to be an African American woman serving,” she said.
-“So many African Americans before me fought for not only this country but for me to even be able to serve my country.
-I stand proudly on the shoulders of my African American predecessors who are part of the reason for my success.
+(U.S. Air Force photo by Senior Airman Derek Seifert)

 |Date Taken: